Hawaii International Film Festival

 The Killing Fields of Dr. Haing S. Ngor is now available on DVD.
 Special bonus features include the original trailer and a music video featuring Bochan performing the film’s love theme, Like a Rose.

-The Killing Fields of Dr. Haing S. Ngor launches DocWorld, a new weekly showcase bringing the best international documentaries from around the globe.
-Programmed by WGBH in association with PBS, this curated series premieres September 18, 2016 with The Killing Fields of Dr. Haing S. Ngor on public media’s WORLD Channel (check local listings @ http://worldchannel.org/schedule/localize/).
+In September The Killing Fields of Dr. Haing S. Ngor launched DocWorld, a new weekly showcase bringing the best international documentaries from around the globe.
+Programmed by WGBH in association with PBS, the series will present an encore broadcast of The Killing Fields of Dr. Haing S. Ngor on December 11, 2016 (check local listings @ http://worldchannel.org/schedule/localize/).

 Pride L.A. recognized filmmaker Arthur Dong as a member of the “pioneering community of LGBT people who blazed a trail that has resulted in many of the rights we enjoy today.
 They are our legacy and their good works have resulted in our heritage.” –Troy Masters, Editor.